achilles-d/parser-compsci308/README.md

 then the x coordinate will be limited to be in bounds, but the y-coordinate is not adjusted accordingly.
 It is just kept constant, so it looks like the turtle just moved horizontally.

+- The commands setshape, setbackground, and setpc do not work

 Extra credit: